vortexntnu/vortex-stonefish-sim/README.md

 ## Prerequisites
 - The [Stonefish](https://github.com/patrykcieslak/stonefish) library needs to be installed.
-- The [Vortex Stonefish ROS 2 package](https://github.com/vortexntnu/stonefish_ros2) must be compiled.
+- The [Stonefish ROS 2 package](https://github.com/patrykcieslak/stonefish_ros2) must be compiled.

 ## Usage
 Clone this repository and build your workspace.